GUIDE TO SB 1383 (PDF) GUIA A SB 1383 (PDF)

 If you own a business or apartment/condo complex (of five units or more), you are required to divert organic materials from the landfill by:

-For the recovery of edible food waste, edible food generators are split into two tiers and must arrange to recover the maximum amount of their edible food that would otherwise go to landfills and maintain records.
+So, who exactly is affected by SB 1383 and when?
+For the recovery of edible food waste, edible food generators are split into two tiers and must arrange to recover the maximum amount of edible food that would otherwise go to landfills and maintain records through a written agreement.

 Visit our local food recovery organizations for more information on food recovery programs and donations: